 Apprenticeships are only ideal for specific career paths, and in this way, studying at college gives you more opportunities.
 You can choose to study a few different subjects at the same time, even if you are interested in something more practical.
 This allows you to keep your options more open than in an apprenticeship which is usually very specialised, and get a feel for what you really enjoy and want to do in the future.

 Con - You have no direct source of income.

 If you’re still unsure about what's the right option for you, one thought is to apply for apprenticeships that offer college courses alongside them.
-In all apprenticeships you'll need to studying for qualifications, however these can be done in-house or at college.
+In all apprenticeships you'll need to study for qualifications, however, these can be done in-house or at college.
 By applying through a college (often a college of technology) you'll gain that college experience, make friends outside of your course and feel part of a community as well as getting the work experience under your belt.
-If you are thinking of a doing an apprenticeship in September, which doesn't have a college element, how about asking them whether they can sponsor you to learn something on the side to complement your work.
+If you are thinking of doing an apprenticeship in September, which doesn't have a college element, how about asking them whether they can sponsor you to learn something on the side to complement your work?

 Top photo by ConvertKit via free Unsplash License.